-Expanding your product range is a key area for accelerating your online growth.
-It’s an easy way of maximising the potential of your current customers and capturing the attention of new customers.
-Convenience and ease are dominating the shopping behaviour of modern customers.
+Expanding your product range is key in accelerating your online growth.
+It’s an easy way of maximizing the potential of your existing audience and capturing the attention of new customers.
+Convenience and ease are dominating the shopping behavior of modern customers.
 Providing them with the most and best options on your site ensures the best chance of satisfying these demands.

 Benefits of expanding your product range

-Firstly, let’s look at a few reasons why top online customers have maximised their product offerings:
+Firstly, let’s look at a few reasons why top online customers are adding new products to their offerings:

 Improving customer loyalty

 Developing loyal customers is a key strategy for sales growth as it’s usually more cost-effective than new customer acquisition.
 Product line expansion means you can give your customers more options.
 If they can find everything they need on your sales channels, they won’t have to go to your competitor’s sites.

 It also comes back to convenience and ease.
 Customers appreciate having everything in one place, so you’ll be improving the overall customer experience.
 Cater to these demands to sell more products, ensure repeat business and build stronger, long-lasting relationships with your existing customers.

 Higher AOV (Average Order Value) is a common KPI in the world of eCommerce.
 When a customer is browsing your products, you want to maximize the value of that visit.
 Looking to increase your AOV is a cheap and easy way of doing that.